esnet/pond/README.md

 Pond has three main goals:

- 1. provide basic time-related data structures built on Immutable.js
+ 1. provide a robust set of time-related data structures, built on Immutable.js
  2. provide serialization of these structures for transmission across the wire
- 3. provide processing operations to work with those structures.
+ 3. provide processing operations to work with those structures

 Here is a summary of what is provided:

 * **TimeRange** - a begin and end time, packaged together.
 * **Index** - A time range denoted by a string, for example "5m-1234" is a specific 5 minute time range, or "2014-09" is September 2014.
-* **Events** - A timestamp and a data object packaged together.
+* **Event** - A timestamp and a data object packaged together.
-* **IndexedEvents** - An Index and a data object packaged together. e.g. 1hr max.
+* **IndexedEvents** - An Index and a data object packaged together. e.g. 1hr max value.
-* **TimeRangeEvents** - A TimeRange and a data object packaged together. e.g. outage event.
+* **TimeRangeEvents** - A TimeRange and a data object packaged together. e.g. outage event occurred from 9:10am until 10:15am.

 And forming together collections of events: